 Dr Jill Stuart is an academic based at the London School of Economics and Political Science.
 She is an expert in the politics, ethics and law of outer space exploration and exploitation.
 She is a frequent presence in the global media (print, radio, television, documentary) and regularly gives lectures around the world.
-She is Editor in Chief of the Elsevier journal Space Policy and is on the Board of Directors of METI International.
+From 2013-2017 she was Editor in Chief of the Elsevier journal Space Policy where she remains a member of the Editorial Board.
+She is also on the Board of Directors of METI International.
 She is one of an elite number of people to be endorsed by the UK Home Office as an Exceptional Talent Migrant/ World Leader in her Field.
 In 2015 she was awarded the prestigious Margaret Mead Award Lecture by the British Science Association in recognition of her cutting edge research.
 She is trained in both domestic and international mediation and has done consultancy work for the International Criminal Court and the International Court of Justice.
 She has a sub-specialism in women, peace and security and gender based violence (GBV).

 Dr Stuart’s research focuses on the governance of outer space, including (but not limited to) satellite regulations; the ethics of colonisation; the reasons for states developing space programmes; the history of outer space law; the nature of state sovereignty for objects in space; the regulation of mining celestial resources; military activity and competition in space; commercial actors in space; the philosophy behind potential contact with extraterrestrial life; insurance and liability issues; the threat from comets and asteroids.
 She has secondary interests and expertise in the global commons more generally (the high seas and Antarctica).
 She is also an established feminist with a background in gender studies.
 Her media work and publications reflect these interests.